Effects of climate change on human health: Overview of health effects and pathways

 The effects of climate change on human health can be grouped into direct and indirect effects.
 Extreme weather, including increased storms, floods, droughts, heat waves and wildfires can directly cause injury, illness, or death.
+Numerous studies also emphasize that these effects are unequally distributed, with vulnerable populations and regions bearing a disproportionate burden.
 The indirect impact of climate change happens through changes in the environment that change the Earth's natural systems on a large-scale.
 These include worsening water quality, air pollution, reduced food availability, and faster spread of disease-carrying insects.

 Recent research highlights that these direct and indirect health impacts are increasingly interlinked, as climate change contributes simultaneously to worsening food and water insecurity, undernutrition, and infectious disease burdens across diverse populations.
 The World Health Organization likewise reports that climate change is already contributing to increases in undernutrition, vector-borne diseases, and heat-related mortality, with disproportionate impacts on vulnerable populations.

 Both direct and indirect health effects vary across the world and between different groups of people according to age, gender, mobility and other factors.
 For example, differences in health service provision or economic development will result in different health risks and outcomes, with less developed countries facing greater health risks.
 In many places, the combination of lower socioeconomic status and gender roles result in increased health risks to women and girls as a result of climate change, compared to those faced by men and boys (although the converse may apply in other instances).

 The various health effects that are related to climate change include cardiovascular diseases, respiratory diseases, infectious diseases, undernutrition, mental illness, allergies, injuries and poisoning.

 The provision of health care can also be impacted by the collapse of health systems and damage to infrastructure due to climate-induced events such as flooding.
 Therefore, building health systems that are climate resilient is a priority.
 The World Health Organisation has called climate change the biggest global health threat of the 21st century.